Shathom/Breast-Cancer-Predictor/README.md

 The goal of this project was to use Machine Learning methods to build a model that can predict malignancy.
 The training algorithm that I chose for this problem was Convolutional Neural Networks.
-I chose this model because it is the best algorithm for image classication.
-The reason why CNNs are generaly better for such a problem is that they are able to reduce the dimensionality of input data through pooling and ltration and since images are data with high dimensions with each pixel representing a feature, this will reduce the complexity of the model, leading to less complex networks and greater generalization.
+I chose this model because it is the best algorithm for image classification.
+The reason why CNNs are generaly better for such a problem is that they are able to reduce the dimensionality of input data through pooling and filtration and since images are data with high dimensions with each pixel representing a feature, this will reduce the complexity of the model, leading to less complex networks and greater generalization.